devmbilal/Node.js-Learning-Repo/README.md

 ## RESTful APIs

 Building RESTful APIs is a common use case for Node.js.
 Learn how to create a basic RESTful API using popular frameworks like Express.js.
 Understand routing, handling HTTP requests, and sending responses to build robust APIs.

-## Advanced Topics

-Ready to take your Node.js skills to the next level?
-Explore advanced topics such as authentication, database integration, security best practices, performance optimization, and real-time applications using technologies like WebSocket.

 ## Contributing